prajwalroxxs/StreamLit/README.md

 This app uses the Titanic dataset from Seaborn, processes key features (pclass, sex, age, sibsp, parch, fare), and trains a model to predict survival (0 = Did not survive, 1 = Survived).
 Users can interactively enter passenger details and receive real-time predictions.

-#WEEK 7 ASsignment for Celebal technologies
+Week 7 Assignment for Celebal Technologies
+Prajwal Srivastava